a. Rents and charges

 - That the financial leasing installments appear expressed in the respective contracts, differentiating the part that corresponds to the recovery of the cost of the asset by the leasing entity, excluding the value of the purchase option and the financial burden required by it, all without prejudice to the application of the corresponding indirect tax.

 That the annual amount of the part of the financial leasing installments corresponding to the recovery of the cost of the asset must remain the same or increase throughout the contractual period.

-Concept of financial leasing contracts: With effect from June 28, 2014, Law 10/2014, of June 26, on the organization, supervision and solvency of credit institutions ( BOE of 27) defines in its Third Additional Provision the concept of financial leasing operations as "those contracts whose exclusive purpose is the transfer of the use of movable or immovable property, acquired for said purpose according to the specifications of the future user, in exchange for a consideration consisting of the periodic payment of quotas.
+Concept of financial leasing contracts: With effect from June 28, 2014, Law 10/2014, of June 26, on the organization, supervision and solvency of credit institutions ( BOE of June 27) defines In its third Additional Provision, the concept of financial leasing operations is defined as "those contracts whose exclusive purpose is the transfer of the use of movable or immovable property, acquired for said purpose according to the specifications of the future user, in exchange for a consideration consisting of the periodic payment of installments.
 The assets to be transferred must be affected by the user only to their agricultural, fishing, industrial, commercial, artisanal, service or professional holdings.
 The financial leasing contract will necessarily include a purchase option, at its end, in favor of the user.

 Once these requirements are met, your tax deductibility regime is as follows:

 a.
 The entire portion of the installments corresponding to the financial burden paid to the leasing entity is considered a tax-deductible expense.